Floorp-Projects/Floorp/devtools/shared/compatibility/README.md

 In order to download up-to-date data, you need to run the following commands:

 - `cd devtools/shared/compatibility`
-- `yarn install` and select the latest package version
+- `yarn install --no-lockfile` and select the latest package version for the `@mdn/browser-compat-data` package
 - `yarn update`

 This should save the JSON files directly in `devtools/shared/compatibility/dataset/`.